Wildcats emerge in OT thrillerJanuary 12, 2021

 JASPER — It looked as if things were going to continue the way they were going for Southridge and Jasper.
 It seemed as if the Raiders (4-5) were going to escape Jasper with a victory after Colson Montgomery made both ends of a one-and-one with 3.6 seconds to play.

-It seemed as if the Wildcats (2-5), after fighting so hard to tie things after being down double figures in the second half, and again late in the game, will going to succumb to yet another close loss.
+It seemed as if the Wildcats (2-5), after fighting so hard to tie things after being down double figures in the second half, and again late in the game, were going to succumb to yet another close loss.
 However, junior Isaac Day and Co. had other ideas as they persevered to a 49-44 victory in overtime.

 Day didn’t score a single point in the first half of play, but he suddenly found more of his niche in the second half, and of all the buckets he’s made, arguably the biggest one to date came when he zipped down the floor with three seconds left to tie it, 42-42, to send the game to overtime.